ryandhasgit/Comedy/Dikkers/Funny in a Flash 2.md

 3 random pieces to look at
-scott says his method for writing is same for concepts quatntity is key toquantity #takeaway
+scott says his method for writing is same for concepts quatntity is key toquantity #takeaway at first, ratio not as good; get through until consistently high ratio of good stuff speeding up that process #emphasis

 ## Principle 13